Hugh O'Neill, Earl of Tyrone: Bagenal family

 Soon afterwards, Tyrone began to woo Mabel, Henry's twenty-year-old younger sister.
 This was only months after the deaths of Nicholas Bagenal and Tyrone's late wife Siobhán in February and January respectively.
 Tyrone professed his love and asked for Mabel's hand in marriage.
-Alarmed, Henry Bagenal kept Mabel out of Tyrone's reach by sending her to live with his brother-in-law Patrick Barnewall in Turvey.
+Alarmed, Henry Bagenal kept Mabel out of Tyrone's reach by sending her to live with their brother-in-law Patrick Barnewall in Turvey.
 Nevertheless, Tyrone found excuses to visit Mabel, and in July he convinced her to elope.
 After a dinner at Turvey, the Earl distracted Barnewall while his ally William Warren escorted Mabel to Warren's house in Drumcondra.
 Tyrone wanted a Protestant ceremony so that the marriage would be recognised by English law, and so Protestant Bishop of Meath Thomas Jones was summoned.
 Jones was reluctant to perform the marriage, but after being assured of Mabel's free consent, and for the sake of her reputation, the couple were married on 3 August 1591.

 Jerrold Casway notes that this "whirlwind courtship" is unlike Tyrone's other marriages, which otherwise always had political motives.
 Mabel has been dubbed the "Helen of the Elizabethan Wars", a sobriquet that historians decry as being overly simplistic.
 It is possible Tyrone's judgment was impaired by his feelings, but historians generally believe that Tyrone would have recognised the advantages of marrying into the powerful Bagenal family.
 The marriage was his attempt to merge the Bagenals' interests with his own and to neutralise Henry Bagenal's growing power.

 Henry Bagenal was outraged.
 He refused to pay his sister's £1000 dowry, even two years after the marriage, and had Tyrone's previous divorce investigated, though it was found to be valid.
 Because of this dramatic episode and their roles as opposing commanders during the Nine Years' War, Bagenal and Tyrone have been called "arch-enemies", "nemeses" and "arch-rivals".